Catherine Hayes (soprano): Youth in Limerick and education in Dublin and Paris (1818–1845)

 On 15 January 1840, she sang in her native Limerick at Swinburn's great rooms under the patronage of Bishop Knox.
-On 5 February she had a second performance at Sinburns, assisted by George Frederick Handel Rogers.
+On 5 February she had a second performance at Swinburns, assisted by George Frederick Handel Rogers.
 She performed frequently in Dublin, and soon raised her terms to ten guineas a concert.

 One of the most important events in Hayes' young career occurred early in 1841 when she was invited to sing at another concert in Dublin, sponsored by J.P.
 Knight at the Long Rooms in Rotunda.
 The star of the evening was the celebrated Hungarian virtuoso pianist, Franz Liszt, then only 29 years of age, on his first tour of the British Isles.

 Luigi Lablache, a bass singer in the 19th century, was visiting Dublin in August 1841.
 Hayes' tutor, Sapio, spoke to him about Hayes' talent and Lablache, not only agreed to hear her sing, but was highly impressed as well.
 Lablache recommended to Sapio that Hayes should study under the foremost singing teacher in Europe, Manuel Garcia, in Paris.

 After hearing Grisi and Mario in Norma on 13 September 1841, she decided to come out on the lyric stage.
 A concert took place in Limerick to help raise the extra funds required for her to study abroad.
 Hayes stitched the money she had earned into her petticoat before heading off to Paris with her mother on 12 October 1842.

 On arrival in Paris to Osborne's apartment on Rue St. George in the 9th District where many artists, musicians and writers lived.
 Their stay here was organised by Bishop Knox who knew the Osborne family, and Osborne was a choir master in St. Mary's cathedral.
 Osborne welcomed Hayes to Paris and became a lifelong friend who would later participate in some of her concerts.